Best Books for Families With Children Adopted From China: Fiction and Nonfiction on Adoption, Culture, and History

 This book has everything you'd want in a superhero story--unassuming young man living in Chinatown, tiger mother, bad gang boss, special cape, 1940's ambiance, and a spirit force in the form of a green turtle.
 It's laugh-out-loud, poignant, and (don't tell the kids) educational.
 I hope Yang & Liew intend to write many more.

 Found in China

-This film documents the trip of several adoptive families who have chose to go on a cultural heritage tour of China.
+is a film that documents the trip of several adoptive families who have chosen to go on a cultural heritage tour of China.
 They take in the sights and experiences and visit the places the children were reported to have been found.
+Found in China

 It’s a touching film, but it doesn’t include any major life-changing developments (no birth parents are miraculously found).
 It would be well worth watching before taking a trip to China because it provides its audience with realistic expectations of what the experience will be like.